Group B Strep Diagnosis

 Some of the issues with GBS in a newborn can be:

-- Pneumonia: an infection in the lungs causing issues breathing (GBS is commonly found in the respiratory tract)
+- Pneumonia: a lung infection that causes breathing issues (GBS is commonly found in the respiratory tract)

 This document from Group B Strep International has more information on signs and symptoms to watch for in your newborn.